 Newburger-Bellinger Cardiac Neurodevelopmental Award nominations for 2026 will be accepted between April 15 and June 6.

-The selected 2026 award recipient will deliver a keynote address during CNOC’s 14th Annual Scientific Sessions in Wilmington DE, September 16-18, 2026.
+The selected 2026 award recipient will present a lecture during CNOC’s 14th Annual Scientific Sessions in Wilmington DE, September 16-18, 2026.
 The award recipient will also receive complimentary conference registration, a $2,000 USD travel stipend, and an engraved award.

 Criteria for nomination: A cardiologist, psychologist, surgeon, anesthesiologist, neurologist, developmental pediatrician, developmental therapist, geneticist, nurse, PhD researcher, or other neurodevelopment professional who has made significant contributions to clinical care, research knowledge, or teaching leading to improvements in the neurodevelopmental outcomes of individuals with pediatric or congenital heart disease.